kevinwortman/tuffix/install.md

 ## Virtual Machine

-1. Install VirtualBox on your host computer https://www.virtualbox.org/wiki/Downloads
+1. Install VirtualBox 6.1.12 on your host computer (at either https://www.virtualbox.org/wiki/Downloads or https://www.virtualbox.org/wiki/Download_Old_Builds_6_1).

     - Apple computers with OS X 10.13 or later will encounter problems installing VirtualBox.
-You must read every window that pops up very carefully.
-During the installation process you must go to the Security & Privacy control panel to allow VirtualBox to install.
-If you do not pay close attention you have a broken VirtualBox installation that will not work.
-Please read https://medium.com/@DMeechan/fixing-the-installation-failed-virtualbox-error-on-mac-high-sierra-7c421362b5b5 to get an idea of what the process is like before you attempt installing VirtualBox. *VirtualBox must be installed successfully first before moving on to the next step.*
+If your installation failed, please see https://medium.com/@DMeechan/fixing-the-installation-failed-virtualbox-error-on-mac-high-sierra-7c421362b5b5.
+VirtualBox must be installed successfully first before moving on to the next step.

     - VirtualBox requires that the CPU virtualization feature is turned on in your BIOS settings.
 Most models of computer have this turned on by default, but some have it turned off.
 If VirtualBox gives errors about CPU virtualization, enter your BIOS settings and turn this feature on.
 You can usually find instructions by googling for "(computer model) enable  virtualization", for example "Lenovo Thinkpad T420 enable virtualization".

-Your computer model is typically written on the sticker that is on the bottom of your laptop.
+1. The VM is intended to work with this specific version of VirtualBox, so you may experience compatibility problems if you use a different version.
+VirtualBox may ask you to upgrade to a newer version, but **do not upgrade VirtualBox** because that will cause the Guest Additions to stop working.

-1. Download the .ova file for Ubuntu 20.04 from https://www.osboxes.org/ubuntu/.
+1. Download the .ova file from https://drive.google.com/file/d/1OOyFnpd4Y4BB5Kd3HxcLfYaYgd_ROlHU/view .

+    1. *(Recommended but not essential.)* Verify that the .ova downloaded completely, and was not tampered with, by checking its cryptographic hash.
+Compute a SHA-256 for your .ova and confirm that it matches:
+    `fddc18782756dff5b163cc96e120f71252f0c84e777c4d52ff5becc1c7830e2c`.
+    On a Linux or Mac host, open a terminal window and use the shasum command:
+    ```
+    $ cd ~/Downloads
+    $ shasum --algorithm 256 "Tuffix 2020 Edition.ova"
+    fddc18782756dff5b163cc96e120f71252f0c84e777c4d52ff5becc1c7830e2c  Tuffix Spring 2019 r2.ova
+    ```
+    If the sum that is printed out does not match, that is an indication that either you did not actually download the entire file (most likely) or [hackers tampered with your download](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) (only a remote possibility).

-1. In the VirtualBox user interface, [import the .ova file](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
+1. In the VirtualBox user interface, Import the .ova file.
 This may take several minutes.

-1. Start the virtual machine, and login.
-(The login and password are under the info tab on https://www.osboxes.org/ubuntu/; it's typically osboxes as the login and osboxes.org as the password.)
+1. Start the virtual machine, and login using username “student” and password “student”.